 Reached early Saturday, The Silver Palm’s longtime general manager Tony Mata said Sept.
 29 will be the last day for the restaurant near the northwest corner of Milwaukee, Ogden and Chicago avenues.

-“We’ll have plenty of Three Little Pigs until then,” said Mata, who came up with the iconic sandwich as a special and permanently put it on The Silver Palm’s menu after Bourdain’s 2009 visit to the restaurant.
+“We’ll have plenty of Three Little Pigs until then,” said Mata.
+The iconic sandwich was created as a special by Dan Palm, and it became a fixture on The Silver Palm’s menu after Bourdain’s 2009 visit to the restaurant.